University of Arkansas at Little Rock

 UALR is committed to performing animal facilitated research in a humane and compliant manner.
 The UALR Institutional Animal Care and Use Committee (IACUC) are empowered by the federal government to “review and if warranted, investigate concerns involving animal care and use resulting from public complaints, or reports of noncompliance from laboratory or research facility employees or personnel.”

-Research with Microbiological Agents, Recombinant DNA, Or Biological Toxins.
+Research with Microbiological Agents, Recombinant DNA, or Biological Toxins.
 University research is permitted using microbiological agents, recombinant DNA, or biological toxins.
 Guidelines for this research are found in Biosafety in Microbiological and Biomedical Laboratories as published by the Center for Disease Control (CDC)/NIH.
 All of the research falls under the requirements of Biosafety Level (BSL) 1.
 There are no research projects which fall under BSL2, BSL3, or BSL 4.
-The University currently has status with the CDC as having the potential for research using Select Agents.
-The CDC routinely inspects the University for compliance with the Public Health Security and Bioterrorism Preparedness Act and the Agricultural Bioterrorism Protection Act.
+The university currently has status with the CDC as having the potential for research using select agents.
+The CDC routinely inspects the university for compliance with the Public Health Security and Bioterrorism Preparedness Act and the Agricultural Bioterrorism Protection Act.

-The EH&S Committee provides a comprehensive and compliant Biosafety program for researchers, students, and potential human subjects.
+The EH&S Committee provides a comprehensive and compliant biosafety program for researchers, students, and potential human subjects.
 The EH&S Committee (EHSC) is mandated by federal laws and regulations, and is responsible for oversight of all activities involving research with microbiological agents, recombinant DNA, or toxins of biological origin.

-The University provides adequate training and oversight for researchers who use infectious agents and/or rDNA.
-The (EHSC) performs the oversight function by reviewing proposed activities, and approving Registration Documents for using infectious agents and/or DNA.
-All personnel listed in the EHSC Registration Document as proposing to work with infectious agents and/or rDNA at UALR must complete the applicable training modules prior to final EHSC approval of the project.
-The Department of Facilities Management and EH&S Department issues a Certificate of Completion of Training, and maintains a permanent record of training in a database.
-The training is largely based on information found in the Biosafety in Microbiological and Biomedical Laboratories (BMBL), and The NIH Guidelines for Research Involving Recombinant DNA Molecules.
+The university provides adequate training and oversight for researchers who use infectious agents and/or rDNA.
+The (EHSC) performs the oversight function by reviewing proposed activities, and approving registration documents for using infectious agents and/or DNA.
+All personnel listed in the EHSC registration document as proposing to work with infectious agents and/or rDNA at UALR must complete the applicable training modules prior to final EHSC approval of the project.
+The Department of Facilities Management and EH&S department issues a Certificate of Completion of Training, and maintains a permanent record of training in a database.
+The training is largely based on information found in the Biosafety in Microbiological and Biomedical Laboratories (BMBL), and the NIH Guidelines for Research Involving Recombinant DNA Molecules.

 The principle investigator (PI) or laboratory director is responsible for providing technical and agent specific training for all personnel using infectious agents or rDNA in their activity.
-It is also the responsibility of the PI or laboratory director to ensure that all new collaborators or employees that participate in a project using infectious or recombinant DNA agents, complete the applicable EH&S Department training modules.
+It is also the responsibility of the PI or laboratory director to ensure that all new collaborators or employees that participate in a project using infectious or recombinant DNA agents, complete the applicable EH&S department training modules.
 The training is in addition to any agent and/or technique/procedure specific training required from the P.I. or laboratory director.

-In addition, UALRâ€™s Department of Public Safety follows procedures/policies set forth in the Emergency Action Plan to reduce a terroristic threat.
+In addition, UALR’s Department of Public Safety follows procedures/policies set forth in the Emergency Action Plan to reduce a terroristic threat.

-The University has committees in place to provide oversight and compliance for:
+The university has committees in place to provide oversight and compliance for:

 Facility Hazard Mitigation Equipment

-Each laboratory is equipped as necessary with fumes hood(s), biological safety cabinets, emergency showers and eye wash stations, fire extinguishers, emergency respirators, autoclaves, flammable storage cabinets, corrosive storage cabinets, gas storage safety cabinet, flammable storage and explosion proof refrigerators/freezers, radiation detectors and chemical detectors, and personal protective equipment including laboratory coats, aprons, eye glasses or goggles, face shield, and chemical resistant gloves.
-Training for all equipment is the responsibility of the research department with assistance from the Department of Facilities Management and EH&S Department.
+Each laboratory is equipped as necessary with fumes hood(s), biological safety cabinets, emergency showers and eyewash stations, fire extinguishers, emergency respirators, autoclaves, flammable storage cabinets, corrosive storage cabinets, gas storage safety cabinet, flammable storage, and explosion-proof refrigerators/freezers, radiation detectors and chemical detectors, and personal protective equipment including laboratory coats, aprons, eyeglasses or goggles, face shield, and chemical resistant gloves.
+Training for all equipment is the responsibility of the research department with assistance from the Department of Facilities Management and EH&S department.

 Hazard analysis is performed on a case by case basis by the researcher.
 The properties of the materials and reagents to be utilized are reviewed.
 Accordingly, appropriate local measures and procedures are enacted to minimize risks to safe levels.
 Investigators are responsible to provide all necessary personal protective equipment.

-Radioactive Materials.
-A current copy of UALRâ€™s State of Arkansas issued license is kept on file with the Dr. Keith Hudson, Director, Graduate Institute of Technology, and is available upon request.
+A current copy of UALR’s State of Arkansas issued license is kept on file with the Environmental Health & Safety Office and is available upon request.